How much will be paid

 Where to use this option

 Available for Countryside Stewardship Mid-Tier and Higher Tier.

 Whole parcel (except when located with GS1)

-- the grassland qualifies as semi-improved or species-rich (see Permanent grassland with very low input options eligibility assessment)
+- The grassland qualifies as semi-improved (see Permanent grassland options eligibility assessment form)

-- as part of the Wild Pollinator and Farm Wildlife Package (see Mid Tier manual section 8.3)
+- As part of the Wild Pollinator and Farm Wildlife Package

 Where this option cannot be used

 - Part parcel (except when located with GS1)

 Features that can be included in this option

 The following features can be included if they are part of the land, even if they are ineligible for the Basic Payment Scheme (BPS).